astronomer/docs/astro/configure-idp.md

 4. Configure the following values for your connection:

     - **Connection type**: Select **Azure AD**.
-    - **SSO Domain(s)**: Enter the verified domain(s) that you want to map to Okta.
+    - **SSO Domain(s)**: Enter the verified domain(s) that you want to map to Azure AD.
-    - **Automatic Membership**: Set the default role for users who join your Organization through Okta and without an explicit invite from Astro.
+    - **Automatic Membership**: Set the default role for users who join your Organization through Azure AD and without an explicit invite from Astro.
     - **Microsoft Azure AD Domain**: Retrieve this value from your Azure AD directory's overview page in the Microsoft Azure portal.
     - **Application (client) ID**: Retrieve this from the **Overview** page of your Azure AD application.
     - **Client ID and Client secret**: Enter the values you coped from [Step 3: Create a client secret](#step-3-create-a-client-secret)